-11 Setting up the Instrument
+9 Setting up the Instrument

 Setting up and calibrating the PM4 is extremely easy, since most functions are changed or viewed by pressing the pushbuttons.
-The instruments may have rear accessible pushbuttons, some versions also have front panel keypads which perform the same functions.
 Note: some initial configuring may require dismantling the instrument to alter selection links (see sections on hardware configuration).

-11.1 Step 1 - Entering the Function Setup Mode
+9.1 Step 1, Entering the Function Setup Mode

 To enter the setup mode a simple pushbutton sequence is necessary (this prevents accidental alteration of settings).
-First press, then release, the \Box button and then (within 2 seconds) press, then release, both the \Box and \Box buttons simultaneously.
-The display will now read Func indicating that you have entered the Function Setup Mode.
+First press the b button and then (within 2 seconds) press both the a and b buttons simultaneously.
+The display will now read FUNC indicating that you have entered the Function Setup Mode.

-Step 2 - Stepping through the settings
+9.2 Step 2, Stepping through the settings

-The display of Func is followed by the first setup message R ILo (Alarm 1 Low setting).
+The display of Func is followed by the first setup message R !Lo (Alarm 1 Low setting).
 As with all other messages the first display lets you know which parameter will be affected when changes are made.
-Each time the D button is pressed and released another setup parameter is displayed (see "Function Table" for list of functions).
+Each time the f button is pressed another setup parameter is displayed.
 After the last function the display returns to the normal process display.